The Board of Education

 Rayburn outfitted the room with shabby, comfortable furniture—old “Turkish” tufted chairs, a long leather couch, threadbare carpet, and a big desk that had drawers jammed with bottles of bourbon and Scotch.
 Rayburn had the Texas seal painted on the west wall of the room, and below it he placed two stanchions holding the U.S. flag and the Lone Star banner carried by the Texas Delegation at the 1932 Democratic National Convention.
 He also hung two portraits: his official Speaker’s portrait and a rendering of Senator Morris Sheppard of Texas.

-The small circle of regulars who joined Rayburn to “strike a blow for liberty” with tumblers of liquor included longtime House Parliamentarian Lewis Deschler, Representative Lyndon Johnson of Texas, and a few committee chairs.
+The small circle of regulars who joined Rayburn to “strike a blow for liberty”—as Garner called their tumblers of liquor in the days of Prohibition—included longtime House Parliamentarian Lewis Deschler, Representative Lyndon Johnson of Texas, and a few committee chairs.
 Senator, and later Vice President, Harry Truman was another frequent visitor.
 Truman was relaxing with Rayburn and friends when President Franklin Roosevelt died.
 The Capitol switchboard patched the White House’s urgent call to the Board of Education.
 Truman went pale, muttered “Jesus Christ and General Jackson,” and grabbed his hat as he rushed out the door to assume the presidency.